-- 1 ((and the amount of employer contributions, as well as the characteristics of benefit providers and the specific benefits or 2 coverage offered)).
-It shall not include coverage offered to district 3 employees for which there is no contribution from public funds.
-4 - (2) "Fringe benefit" does not include liability coverage, old-age 6 survivors' insurance, workers' compensation, unemployment compensation, retirement benefits under the Washington 7 retirement system, or payment for unused leave for illness or injury 8 under RCW 28A.400.210.
+((and the amount of employer contributions, as well as the characteristics of benefit providers and the specific benefits or coverage offered)).
+It shall not include coverage offered to district employees for which there is no contribution from public funds.

-- (3) "Basic benefits" ((are determined through local bargaining 10 and)) are limited to medical, dental, vision, group term life, and 11 12 group long-term disability insurance coverage. - (4) "Benefit providers" include insurers, third party claims administrators, direct providers of employee fringe benefits, health maintenance organizations, health care service contractors, and the Washington state health care authority or any plan offered by the authority. - (5) "Group term life insurance coverage" means term life 18 insurance coverage provided for, at a minimum, 19 all full-time 20 employees in a bargaining unit or all full-time nonbargaining group 21 employees. - (6) "Group long-term disability insurance coverage" means long-22 term disability insurance coverage provided for, at a minimum, all 23 full-time 24 full-time employees in a bargaining unit or all 25 nonbargaining group employees. - 26 Sec.
-16. RCW 28A.400.275 and 2012 2nd sp.s. c 3 s 4 are each 27 amended to read as follows: - (1) Any contract or agreement for employee benefits executed after April 13, 1990, between a school district and a benefit provider or employee bargaining unit is null and void unless it contains an agreement to abide by state laws relating to school district employee benefits.
-The term of the contract or agreement may not exceed one year. - (2) Through December 31, 2015, upon establishment of the school 34 employees' benefits board under section 3 of this act, school 35 districts and their benefit providers shall annually submit, by a 36 date determined by the office of the insurance commissioner, the 37 following information and data for the prior calendar year to the 38 office of the insurance commissioner: 39
+- 5 (2) "Fringe benefit" does not include liability coverage, old-age 6 survivors' insurance, workers' compensation, unemployment 7 compensation, retirement benefits under the Washington state 8 retirement system, or payment for unused leave for illness or injury 9 under RCW 28A.400.210. - 10 (3) "Basic benefits" ((are determined through local bargaining 11 and)) are limited to medical, dental, vision, group term life, and 12 group long-term disability insurance coverage. - (4) "Benefit providers" include insurers, third party claims administrators, direct providers of employee fringe benefits, health maintenance organizations, health care service contractors, and the Washington state health care authority or any plan offered by the authority. - 18 (5) "Group term life insurance coverage" means term life 19 insurance coverage provided for, at a minimum, all full-time 20 employees in a bargaining unit or all full-time nonbargaining group 21 employees. - (6) "Group long-term disability insurance coverage" means longterm disability insurance coverage provided for, at a minimum, all full-time employees in a bargaining unit or all full-time nonbargaining group employees. - Sec.
+16. RCW 28A.400.275 and 2012 2nd sp.s. c 3 s 4 are each amended to read as follows: - (1) Any contract or agreement for employee benefits executed after April 13, 1990, between a school district and a benefit provider or employee bargaining unit is null and void unless it contains an agreement to abide by state laws relating to school district employee benefits.
+The term of the contract or agreement may not exceed one year. - (2) Through December 31, 2015, school districts and their benefit providers shall annually submit, by a date determined by the office of the insurance commissioner, the following information and data for the prior calendar year to the office of the insurance commissioner: